awakzdev/cloud-functions-migrate/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary Python packages using `pip install -r requirements.txt`.
-3. Set the `PROJECT_ID` and `REGION` environment variables to the ID of your Google Cloud project and the region where you want to deploy your functions.
+3. Wthin '.env' set the `PROJECT` and `REGION` environment variables to the ID of your Google Cloud project and the region where you want to deploy your functions.

 ## Results